 Paul sent similar warnings to other churches he oversaw and for good reason.
 The world is opposed to the Gospel and we are in for the fight of our lives as we hold fast to all the Lord has given us.
 As mentioned, our fight is one of faith.
-We will overcome the enemies of the Cross in this way alone.
+We will overcome the enemies of the Cross in no other way.
 We are told in Ephesians Chapter 6 to “Put on the whole armor of God”.
 Here, Paul likens our walk of faith to that of a soldier putting on all the armor that will protect him in battle.
 The object of our faith must always be Jesus Christ and Him Crucified.
-Jesus fought the battle and won the victory and our faith needs to be in Him, and what he accomplished, to gain the victory for ourselves.
+Jesus fought the battle and won the victory and our faith needs to be in Him and what he accomplished to gain the victory for ourselves.
 We need to do this daily.
-Jesus said in Luke 9:23, “If any man will come after me (be my disciple), let him deny himself (our own ability), and take up his cross (the benefits of what Jesus there did) daily (must be done each day), and follow Me (Christ and Him Crucified)”.
-Paul said of this ” I am crucified with Christ (from where all victory comes – Roman’s 6:3): nevertheless I live (new life); yet not I (not in our strength), but Christ lives in me (resurrection life – Romans 6:4): and the life which I now live in the flesh (our daily walk with the Lord) I live by the faith of the Son of God (what he did on the Cross), who loved me, and gave Himself for me (what a great Savior)” (Galatians 2:20).
+Jesus said in Luke 9:23, “If any man will come after me (be my disciple), let him deny himself (our own ability), and take up his cross (the benefits of what Jesus there did) daily (must be done each day), and follow Me (Christ and Him Crucified).”
+Paul said It this way: ” I am crucified with Christ (Roman 6:3): nevertheless I live (new life); yet not I (not in our strength), but Christ lives in me (resurrection life – Romans 6:4): and the life which I now live in the flesh (our daily walk with the Lord) I live by the faith of the Son of God (what he did on the Cross), who loved me, and gave Himself for me (what a great Savior)” (Galatians 2:20).

 The Bible speaks of 5 crowns (used figuratively) that will be given to believers at the Judgment Seat of Christ (where believer’s works are judged and rewarded).
 They are imperishable and represent a symbol of honor that will be given to believers in Heaven.
 They are as follows: